yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/ysql.md

 ## CRUD operations

-The following sections demonstrate how to perform common tasks required for C# application development.
+The following sections demonstrate how to perform common tasks required for C# application development using the Yugabyte Npgsql smart driver APIs.

 To start building your application, make sure you have met the [prerequisites](../#prerequisites).